guilhermebrv/Born2beroot/README.md

 sudo systemctl restart mariadb
 ```

-* Next we log in to the MariaDB console:
+* Next we in to the MariaDB console:
 ```
 mysql -u root -p
 ```